klarna/klarna-on-demand-ios/README.md

 While not necessary, the simplest way to get going with both the sample application and the SDK is to use [CocoaPods](http://cocoapods.org) and so all the following instructions will focus on that approach.
 For an alternative approach, see the [official documentation](http://this_should_be_some_valid_link).

 ## Using the SDK
-Have a look at the [integration guide](doc/integration.md) for full details in how to use our SDK in your application.
+Have a look at the [integration guide](doc/integration.md) for full details on how to use our SDK in your application.

 ## Running the sample application
 Assuming you've cloned the repository, simply cd into the repo, open *Inapp.xcworkspace* and run the *InappExample* project.